kwaledesign/Coding-Standards/css.md

    dependant upon its container which allows the module to be reused [[6]](README.md#works-cited).

-### Object Oriented Classes
+#### Object Oriented Classes
 Building complex components with smaller, more discrete code blocks leads to more reusable code, easier debugging, and a DRYer code base by cutting down on repetition.
 A component is comprised of object, structure, and skin.
 Class naming and [selector construct](#selector-construct) is very important.
 This syntax and naming convention illustrates the intention of a class and its relationship to others.

+Components use a multi-class pattern in order to allow for easier contextual based adjustments when necessary, and to help simplify class and variable names [[3]](README.md#works-cited).
+For example, structure, skin, and state styles are extended via their own class, rather than attaching a suffix to an existing component class.

+In this way a component can be thought of as a specific combination of classes.
+Changing even one of these classes constitutes an entierly different component.
+For example, the same button component with two different skin classes is two different components.
+Additionally, an object could be represented as a single class or even a Sass `@extend` such as a clearfix.
+A component does not have to be a visual entity.

 ### Object Styles
 Styles which remain consistent and unchanged within a component regardless of skin or structure.
 These styles are abstracted and may be used as a foundation for building additional components.
 [Example Objects](https://github.com/kwaledesign/Archetype/tree/master/sass/objects).
 This is the base class that can be modified or extended with a structure and skin.